Editorials

 At the surrender in Tokyo Bay

-World War II veteran Thurlow Fernandez, 94, of Sherwoodwitnessed the Japanese surrender in Tokyo Bay when the defeated empire signed a peace treaty aboard the USS Missouri at 9 a.m.
+World War II veteran Thurlow Fernandez, 94, of Sherwood witnessed the Japanese surrender in Tokyo Bay when the defeated empire signed a peace treaty aboard the USS Missouri at 9 a.m.
 Sept.
 2, 1945.
 [FULL TEXT]